-For the last 25 years, Rhino Doors has been providing industries across the UK and beyond with bespoke, commercial and CPNI-rated engineered doors.
+For the last 25 years, Rhino Doors has been providing industries across the UK and beyond with bespoke, commercial and NPSA (formerly CPNI) engineered doors.
 Working with clients across key sectors including critical national infrastructure, defence, transport and energy, the organisation produces products designed with the protection of people and assets in mind.

 In this new Spotlight feature, we catch up with Quality Assurance Manager, Jez Alston, to find out more about the part he plays in the organisation, how his role has been impacted by Rhino’s recent and ongoing growth, and what the future of the company looks like.

 Talk us through your background and what brought you to Rhino Doors.

 Prior to joining the Rhino team, I worked in copper tube manufacturing for over 35 years.
 Originally this was based just outside of Liverpool but the company was taken over by our main competitor.
 I then transferred to the new company in Wolverhampton as Technical Manager, to arrange and oversee the technical integration of the businesses, and to introduce fresh ideas into the organisation.